Guild of Handicraft

 Scottish Guild of Handicraft

-The Scottish Guild was established in Glasgow, Scotland in 1898 and was evidently modelled on C.R.
+The Scottish Guild was established in Glasgow, Scotland in 1898 and was modelled on C.R.
 Ashbee’s Guild of Handicraft founded in Whitechapel, London, a decade earlier.
 By 1900 the Scottish Guild had acquired a shop and gallery space at 414 Sauchiehall Street, Glasgow and in 1903 it was formally registered under the Industrial and Provident Societies Act.
 The Guild took the form of a cooperative society.
 Each of the members held shares in the enterprise which was run by a committee.
 Among the many craftspeople and designers who belonged to the Guild were Annie French, Ann Macbeth, Jessie M. King, John W. Bennett, John C. Hall, William McWhannel Petrie, E.A.
 Taylor, Jessie Keppie, Kellock Brown, Phoebe Traquair, Henry T. Wyse, P. Wylie Davidson, John Ednie, Helen Paxton Brown and Robert MacLaurin,(1871-1948).MacLaurin was not a craftsman in the accepted sense but was a notable Glaswegian industrial chemist who worked in many crafts in his spare time as was indicated by his business card.
 It referred to all members and stated that services offered included furniture, wrought metal, leaded glass, embroideries, stencilling, pottery, electric fittings, panels in gesso and friezes.

 In 1906 the Guild opened workshops in Burghmuir near Perth.
 Guild members also had studios elsewhere in Scotland.
-After the move, the Guild maintained a presence in Glasgow for a while through its Arcadian Gallery in St. Vincent Street.
+After the move, the Guild maintained a presence in Glasgow for a while through its Arcadian Gallery on St. Vincent Street.
 Several examples of work by the Guild are illustrated in the Studio Yearbook of Decorative Art 1906 and 1907.
 Unlike Ashbee’s Guild of Handicraft, which ran into financial difficulties and was forced to close in 1907, The Scottish Guild survived until 1919.